sameeranees/data_portfolio/index.md

 **Technologies:** ROS 2, ISAAC Sim, Gazebo, Python, PyTorch, CUDA
 **Status:** Completed (October 2024)

-A comprehensive research project comparing Deep Reinforcement Learning algorithms (DQN, DDPG, TD3) for autonomous robot navigation across multiple simulation platforms.
-Achieved 78.4% success rate with DDPG in Gazebo environments and successfully extended single-robot algorithms to multi-robot scenarios.
+This thesis presents a comprehensive evaluation of Deep Reinforcement Learning algorithms (DQN, DDPG, TD3) for autonomous robot navigation across multiple simulation platforms.
+The research achieved a 78.4% success rate with DDPG in Gazebo environments and successfully demonstrated the extension of single-robot algorithms to multi-robot scenarios.
 The project includes complete integration with traditional navigation stacks and provides valuable insights for intralogistics and disaster management applications.

 **Key Contributions:**
 - Systematic comparison of DRL algorithms across ISAAC Sim and Gazebo platforms